 - Two current pay stubs

-- Two to three months of bank statements
+- Two to three months of recent bank statements

 2. Get Pre-Approved for a Mortgage

-Getting pre-approved for a mortgage is in an in-depth process that generally involves the bank digging through all your financial documentation, checking your credit and giving you a conditional OK to buy a home up to a certain dollar amount at a preliminary interest rate.
+Getting pre-approved for a mortgage is in an in-depth process that generally involves three steps.
+First, the lender digs through all your financial documentation, then there’s a credit check, and if all goes well, you’ll get conditional approval to buy a home up to a certain price at a preliminary interest rate.

 It’s a critical step in learning how to buy a house.
 In this section, we’re going to take a look at four key pieces of info:

-- Where you should think about getting pre-approved
+- Where you should look for mortgage pre-approval

 - Why you should get multiple quotes over 14 days